uiceds/syllabus/manuscript.md

 #### Instructor Responses
 ##### Instructor Feedback Turnaround Time
-Questions posted to [CampusWire](https://campuswire.com/c/G87945CC6/) generally will be answered within 24 hours.
+Questions posted to [CampusWire](https://campuswire.com/c/GBD667040/feed) generally will be answered within 24 hours.
-Questions may be answered on weekends but this should not be expected.
+Questions may be answered on weekends or university holidays but this should not be expected.

 Assignments submitted online will generally be reviewed and graded by the course instructor within 5 business days.
 Project deliverables will generally be graded within 10 business days.

 ##### Contacting the instructor
-For the fastest response response, the best way to contact the instructor is by attending office hours or posting questions to the [CampusWire](https://campuswire.com/c/G87945CC6/).
+For the fastest response response, the best way to contact the instructor is by attending office hours or posting questions to the [CampusWire](https://campuswire.com/c/GBD667040/feed).

 The instructor will not respond to phone calls and may not respond to emails.
 If you must send an email, include a subject line that identifies the course number and nature of your question.
-Please don't be offended if you are asked to repost your question on [CampusWire](https://campuswire.com/c/G87945CC6/) to allow the instructional team to efficiently answer all questions.
+Please don't be offended if you are asked to repost your question on [CampusWire](https://campuswire.com/c/GBD667040/feed) to allow the instructional team to efficiently answer all questions.

 #### Academic Integrity
 Academic dishonesty will not be tolerated.
 Examples of academic dishonesty include the following: